jackdek11/Relicate/README.md

-# Go-websockets
+# Relicate
-Containerized Go server to handle websocket connections and messages between containers
+This application is designed to listen to database replication, and broadcast published database transactions via websocket connections to the application